 The facilitator would also need to provide feedback on student pharmacist performance to the university at the end of EL activity.

 Every experiential learning provider needs to sign an Educational Agreement /Service Level Agreement to participate in experiential learning.
-New agreements for 2022/23 will be sent to all EL providers at the start of the Academic Year.
+Organisations will be contacted by NES and asked to review and sign an agreement if there is not one already in place.

 Experiential learning principles for training providers [DOC] are available.
 The aim is that every student pharmacist will receive equitable high-quality learning opportunities and support in every Experiential Learning provider across Scotland.
 The principles form the basis of the Quality Management Visit Process for Training Providers which will be undertaken by NES, to support the enhancement of Experiential Learning in Scotland.